romsto/Speculative-Decoding/README.md

 # Speculative Decoding

 This repository is a pytorch implementation of Speculative Decoding / Speculative Sampling ([Leviathan et al., 2023](#1);[Chen et al., 2023](#2)).
-It contains the code for two generation strategies: classic auto-regressive decoding and speculative decoding.
-Both of these generation strategies can be used in a greedy or nucleus sampling (temperature, top k and top p) setting.
+It contains the code for three generation strategies: classic auto-regressive decoding, beam search decoding (with length penalty) and speculative decoding.
+Auto-regressive decoding and Speculative Decoding can be used in a greedy or nucleus sampling (temperature, top k and top p) setting.

 <img src="example.png" alt="Example of generation." width="600"/>